File-native agents: when reading files backfires

 Containers

-Flip a container to public for read-only access when you want to share openly.
+Flip a container to public for read-only access when sharing openly makes sense.
+Any agent can connect.

 Context Flow